RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 ^[Top](#top)

 Sold for "QinLin Neighbor Technology" access control system.
-The differences are presence of sector 17 and having SAK 88.
+The differences are presence of sector 16, 17 and having SAK 88.

 #### Characteristics
 ^[Top](#top)

-* SAK/ATQA: unknown
-* BCC: unknown
+* UID/BCC/SAK/ATQA: not changable
-* OTP/FUID chip
+* OTP/FUID chip (?)
 * PRNG: hard

+* This is potentially a non-magic chip.

 #### Identify
 ^[Top](#top)